focusaurus/peterlyons.com/app/pages/code_conventions.md

 Avoid double negatives with boolean variables.
 Instead, use a positive verb whose meaning is negative. `skipCache = True` is better than `noCache = True`.

+# Bourne Shell Conventions

+I have now adopted [Google's Shell Style Guide][7], which I find to be quite excellent.
+There are a few things that break with tradition, but overall I liked it so much that I decided to go with it, including `lowercase_with_underscores` for variable names.

+Many of my existing projects have code written to my own conventions before I found the Google Shell Style Guide, but I'm updating them as opportunity presents itself.

+# JavaScript Conventions

+Oh God, it's a mess out there, folks.
+I haven't had time to write my conventions up yet, and most of the existing ones I either have mixed feelings about or think they are just outright bonkers.

+- 2-space for indent
+  - node style
+  - 4 spaces is more than necessary
+- unix linefeed line endings (no carriage return)
+- Declare variables one-per line each with it's own var keyword
+  - Easiest to maintain.
+  - Declaring multiple variables with one `var` probably relates back to the convention of declaring all variables at the top of each function, which I do not do and find quite harmful, so declare your variables to keep they codespan as small as possible and use a `var` keyword each time.
+  - Comma-first is just nutso.
+Keep these people in the same room with the AngularJS dependency injection syntax people.
+- Use semicolons.
+ASI is a compensation mechanism for sloppy code.
+- CommonJS + Browserify FTW
+  - AMD is crazy
+  - requirejs is entirely terrible
+- Prefer code that does not need comments, then inline comments as needed, and jsdoc for really formal APIs or very tricky cases.

+The only linter I've ever been able to work with successfully is [eslint](http://eslint.org/), which I recommend for all projects.
+I also suggest configuring your text editor to lint with eslint on the fly.

+Prefer double quotes for most strings.
+This is mostly unconventional as I usually see single quotes preferred, however, my reasoning is as follows.

+- JSON requires double quotes.
+This makes for less pain converting between JSON and JavaScript.
+This is important to me.
+- This also fosters consistency with java, c, python, ruby, and coffeescript.
+-Aprostrophes are fairly common to want to put into source code.
+This makes things like `"${name}'s Settings"` easy.

+I suspect the 2 biggest reasons a lot of JavaScript developers prefer single quotes are

+* no shift key required
+  * Valid point, but not enough to convince me.
+I use sticky keys anyway so no big whoop.
+* Easy to embed HTML with double-quoted attributes like `var tag = '<a href="/foo.html">foo</a>`;
+  * I think with the rise of templating systems, this type of code has become extinct and justifiably so.

+# CoffeeScript Conventions

+**Note:** I no longer prefer CoffeeScript to JavaScript, so I don't add it to new projects, but these conventions are here anyway.

+Prefer double quotes for most strings.
+CoffeeScript allows either, but we should just pick one that we use primarily.
+Double quotes makes switching between java/c/python/ruby/coffeescript easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
+If your string literal needs to contain double quotes, use single quotes.
+Since CoffeeScript is compiled to javascript, there's no performance implication, but even in Ruby, it doesn't seem to matter.

+Prefer string interpolation to building up strings with operators

+Make liberal use of array literals with one item per line and no commas

+Omit parentheses for function definitions that take no arguments

+I personally don't like a space after a function argument list like this: <code>someFunc = (one, two) -&gt;</code>, but Jeremy Ashkenas seems to like it, so go with it.

 # Python Conventions

 For the most part, I follow [PEP 8][4], so review that and follow it for the